-4. Process of historical research- Identifying research problems : Hypothesis; research plan; Formulation of Synopsis, Collection and documentation of Data- Heuristics and Hermeneutics - Analysis- ordering of data and presentation: Plagiarism and citations, Bibliography Glossary and index.
+4. Process of historical research- Identifying research problems : Hypothesis; research plan; Formulation of Synopsis, Collection and documentation of Data- Heuristics and Hermeneutics -Analysis- ordering of data and presentation: Plagiarism and citations, Bibliography Glossary and index.

-Select Readings

-Arthur Marwick: The New Nature of History, London, 1998

-Arnold Momigliano: Ancient and Modern Historiography, Oxford, 1977.
+Arthur Marwick : The New Nature of History, London, 1998 Arnold Momigliano : Ancient and Modern Historiography, Oxford, 1977.
 M.C.
 Lemon : The Philosophy of History.
 L. Marshack .
-The Nature of Historical Enquiry

-Michael Bentley : A Companion to Historiography

-R.G.
-Collingwood: The Idea of History

-Donald Kelly : Fortunes of History

-E.H.
-Carr ,: What is History?

-Peter Burke : The French Historical Revolution

-Peter Burke : The Social and Economic History of Europe: A Selection from theAnnales.

-Francois Drosse : A History of the Annales

-Marc Bloch : The Historians's Craft

-F.Braudel : On History.

-Jacques Le Goff : Constructing the Past

-MHIS1B02 PROBLEMS OF PRE-COLONIAL KERALA
+The Nature of Historical Enquiry Jonas Ahlskog :The Primacy of Method in Historical Research Michael Bentley : A Companion to Historiography R.G.
+Collingwood : The Idea of History Donald Kelly :Fortunes of History E.H.
+Carr : What is History?
+Peter Burke : The French Historical Revolution Peter Burke : The Social and Economic History of Europe: A Selection from the Annales.
+Francois Drosse : A History of the Annales Marc Block : The Historians's Craft F.Braudel : On History.
+Jaques Le Goff et.al. : Constructing the Past Lucy Faire& Simon Gunn(Ed.): Research Methods for History Jonas Ahlskog :The Primacy of Method in Historical Research Aymard and Mukhya : The French studies in History Vol. 2

+MHS1C02 PRE-COLONIAL KERALA: PROBLEMS AND PERSPECTIVES